Overview

 • Focus the event at the current position.

-• “Next” and “Previous” buttons let you move the position to the next/previous matching event.
+• “Next” and “Previous” buttons let you move the position to the next or previous matching event.

 This tutorial keeps all events visible and highlights the matching text.
 It is also possible to filter events and hide ones that don’t match the specified rule.